-This course focuses on persuasive speaking challenges when organizations are under crisis.
-Through the study of current and recent business crises, students will learn how leaders can communicate ethically, transparently, and strategically to key stakeholder audiences.
+This course focuses on the persuasive speaking challenges leaders face when managing a crisis.
+Through the study of current and recent business crises, students will learn how leaders can work toward crisis resolution by communicating ethically, transparently, and strategically to key stakeholder audiences.
 Students will also gain proficiency in handling difficult questions through a simulated media interview conducted by professional media trainers.